chassisml/chassis/docs/docs/getting-started/deploy-manual.md

-# Deploy Chassis (DevOps)
+# Deploy Service Manually

 <!-- TODO: add link to google colab notebook -->

-!!!
-Note
+!!! warning "Different Connection Options"
     Before following this guide, note that you can connect to the Chassis service in one of two ways:

     1. Continue following this guide to install the Chassis service locally on a private Kubernetes cluster
-    2. Bypass this guide by connecting to our [publicly-hosted](https://chassis.modzy.com) and free instance of the service
+    2. Bypass this guide and follow the [instructions](deploy-connect.md) to connect to our [publicly-hosted](https://chassis.modzy.com) and free instance of the service

 ## Install required dependencies